team-formation/team2box/README.md

-This is an implementation of the paper: bedding-based Team Discovery for Question Answering
+This is an implementation of the paper: embedding-based Team Discovery for Question Answering
 ------------------------------------
 Requirments: